Transitioning to the NDIS

 Better Start funding will cease when your child has an approved NDIS plan in place.

 Please Note: Early Childhood Partners have not been established in remote and very remote locations.
-Families living in these areas will be supported by an NDIS Regional Hub and will need to contact the NDIA through the call centre on 1800 800 110.
+Families living in these areas will be supported by an NDIS Regional Hub and will need to contact the NDIA through the call centre on 1800 800 110 for referral.

 Early Childhood partners will not be established in the NT.
 Families of children aged 0-6 years of age, can refer to the NDIA hubs for Early Childhood Early Intervention support where the NDIS has rolled out.
 The NDIA ECEI support pathway is now operating in the following NT regions: Barkly, East Arnhem, Darwin Remote, and Katherine.
 Eligible families residing in Darwin and Central Australia can still apply for Better Start funding until August 2018.

-Families of children with disability aged 0-6 years residing in WA can contact the WA NDIS, up until 30 June 2018 for referral to Early Childhood Early Intervention Support (where Better Start registrations have closed).
+Families of children with disability aged 0-6 years residing in WA can currently contact the Department of Communities, Disability Services for referral to Early Childhood Early Intervention Support (where Better Start registrations have closed).

-For further information on eligibility and transitional information, please contact the Better Start Registration team on 1800 242 636
+For further information on eligibility and transitional information, please contact the Better Start Registration team, in your state or territory on 1800 242 636

 The Department of Social Services has put together a list of FAQs to support families who are participating in the Better Start program with their NDIS transition enquiries.